The Financial Technology Law Review: Saudi Arabia

 With respect to the temporary licence granted through the sandbox programmes, said licence is a letter from the relevant authority allowing the specific company to practise its activities in Saudi Arabia while being monitored by that authority.
 A letter is only granted upon SAMA or the CMA's acceptance of the application submitted by the entity.
 The application form is offered on SAMA/CMA's website4 to provide clarity with regard to what is expected from the applicants.
 Upon CMA/SAMA's acceptance of the application, the trial period shall commence, granting the entity the right to enter the Saudi market while carrying out its fintech activities.
 Once the licensed entity has successfully completed its trial period, SAMA or the CMA will consider licensing the entity permanently.
 While there are 19 companies to date in the SAMA sandbox programme, on 2 February 2020, Menabytes, which covers technology and digital stories from the Middle East and North Africa, announced that two companies have been issued fintech licences by SAMA for the first time in Saudi Arabia upon successful completion of the SAMA sandbox trial period.5 STC Pay and Geidea, both offering payment fintech services, are now the first two companies to graduate from the SAMA sandbox programme and obtain a fintech licence.

 Where an entity is carrying out debt-based crowdfunding activities, that entity may avoid the sandbox step and apply directly for the debt-based crowdfunding licence as issued by SAMA, which will subject the entity to ensure compliance with the Finance Companies Control Law.
-To obtain this type of licence, applicants must submit: (1) a licence application; (2) articles of association (AoA) and Bylaws; (3) a list of founding members or shareholders along with the details of their ownership percentages; (4) draft agreements to be entered into with third parties; (5) a business model; and (6) where the entity is under incorporation, a bank guarantee of 5 million riyals issued in favour of SAMA up until the capital is paid up.
+To obtain this type of licence, applicants must submit: (1) a licence application; (2) articles of association (AoA) and by-laws; (3) a list of founding members or shareholders along with the details of their ownership percentages; (4) draft agreements to be entered into with third parties; (5) a business model; and (6) where the entity is under incorporation, a bank guarantee of 5 million riyals issued in favour of SAMA up until the capital is paid up.
 Additionally, executive positions in the entity should be held by Saudi nationals who are professionally qualified in finance.
 The minimum capital requirement for establishing an entity licence to carry out debt-based crowdfunding is 5 million riyals subject to increase or decrease at SAMA's discretion on a case-by-case basis.
-Lastly, upon submission, a notice from SAMA is received, and the entity shall attend to any additional information requested by SAMA within 30 days in order for SAMA to issue its initial acceptance or rejection within 60 days.
-Upon receiving SAMA's initial acceptance, applicants will be given a period of six months to provide SAMA with the commercial registration (CR) and AoA stating the necessary activities (failure to submit will cause the initial approval to expire).
-Lastly, these licences are valid for five years subject to renewal via a three-month renewal letter to be sent to SAMA.
+Finally, upon submission, a notice from SAMA is received, and the entity shall attend to any additional information requested by SAMA within 30 days so that SAMA to issue its initial acceptance or rejection within 60 days.
+Upon receiving SAMA's initial acceptance, applicants will be given a period of six months to provide SAMA with the commercial registration and AoA stating the necessary activities (failure to submit will cause the initial approval to expire).
+Finally, these licences are valid for five years subject to renewal via a three-month renewal letter to be sent to SAMA.

 In March 2020, SAMA decided to introduce new regulations on obtaining Payment Service Provider Licences as a result of the increase in applications to the sandbox programme by applicants carrying out payment service providers.
 This type of licence covers entities involved in payment activities such as execution of payment transactions, issuing payment instruments, developing e-wallets, withdrawal of cash, or any relevant payment initiation services.
 PSP regulations offer four types of licences: (1) micro payment institution; (2) macro payment institution; (3) microelectronic money institution (e-wallet); and (4) macro electronic institution (e-wallet).
-The first two are for the purpose of carrying out all payment activities other than issuing e-wallets with the difference between micro and macro being that macro allows for cross-boarder remittance and does not involve limitation on transaction values, while the micro does not allow cross-boarded remittance and enforces limits on transactions value.
+The first two are for the purpose of carrying out all payment activities other than issuing e-wallets with the difference between micro and macro being that macro allows for cross-border remittance and does not involve limitation on transaction values, while the micro does not allow cross-border remittance and enforces limits on transactions value.
 The two latter licences allow for all payment activities including issuing e-wallets with the only difference being in the limits imposed on transaction value (micro imposes limits while macro does not).

-Furthermore, where the activities carried out by an entity fall outside the scope of the aforementioned licences, and where the entity does not wish to enter the sandbox program, said entity may seek the application of the Finance Support Activities licence.
+Furthermore, where the activities carried out by an entity fall outside the scope of the aforementioned licences, and where the entity does not wish to enter the sandbox programme, said entity may seek the application of the Finance Support Activities licence.
 While the application process does not differ from the two licences mentioned above, the capital requirement differs based on the finance support activity carried out.
 An applicant seeking a licence for the purpose of carrying out finance aggregators' activity is subject to a minimum capital requirement of 2 million riyals, applicants who fall under debt collection are subject to a 10 million riyals capital requirement, and where an entity considers itself to be carrying out a 'finance support activity' other than the two aforementioned, SAMA shall decide upon both its qualification for the licence and the minimum capital requirement.
 SAMA's approval for an applicant's qualification is granted on a case-by-case basis at its own discretion.
 Moreover, once the application and supporting documents are submitted, SAMA will have a period of 30 days to issue its initial approval and acceptance, and the applicant shall have a period of 15 days to abide by any further requests issued by SAMA.
 This type of licence is valid for three years subject to renewal by virtue of a written renewal request to be sent by the entity to SAMA three months prior to the expiry of the licence.

 Moreover, SAMA and the CMA aim to further regulate fintech in Saudi Arabia as follows.
 The CMA is the financial regulatory authority responsible for overseeing securities activities and crowdfunding solutions.
 SAMA, established by two royal decrees, is a regulatory, legislative and judicial body.
 Its legislative features emphasise: (1) its responsibility for drafting and approving the laws on financial transactions – for instance, it approved the introduction of the regulations governing the aforementioned licences, and the enforcement of regulations governing insurance aggregation activities, digital-only banks (in addition to meeting the Banking Licence Guidelines), consumer microfinancing and finance aggregators; and (2) its regulatory element gives SAMA the authority to oversee and license entities that carry out financial activities as explained above.
 Finally, its judiciary feature allows for SAMA to establish its own judicial body to assume jurisdiction over claims related to financial activities such as e-wallets, payment mechanisms to validate e-signatures and e-transactions.